magnified-joy/magnifiedjoy.com/wedding/_posts/2015-09-06-crested-butte-co-woodland-ceremony-bonez-reception-mountain-country-wedding-lauren-matt.markdown

 title: Crested Butte, CO | Woodland Ceremony | Bonez Reception | Mountain Country Wedding | Lauren + Matt
 label: Lauren + Matt
 thumbnail: http://images.magnifiedjoy.com/Blog/Weddings/2015/Lauren_Matt_Wedding/001_Crested_Butte_CO_Harmel_Country_Dude_Ranch_Bonez_Fun_Laid-back_Live_Music_Reception_Mt_Crested_Butte_Beautiful_Ceremony_In_Woods_Lauren_Matt.jpg
 description: We got to photograph Lauren + Matt for the first time just two days before their wedding for their engagement shoot.
 We absolutely love Lauren + Matt's adventurous laid-back spirit.
 Their beautiful personalities are just contagious to be around.
-It was such a fun day celebrating with their friends and families and party into the night.
+It was such a fun day celebrating with their friends and families and party into the night at [Bonez](http://www.bonez.co/).
 keywords: crested butte wedding, best crested butte wedding photographer, unique wedding photographer in colorado, mountain country wedding, bonez reception, crested butte bonez, woodland clearing ceremony, texas, denver wedding photographer, midland texas wedding photographer
 ---
 We got to photograph Lauren + Matt for the first time just two days before their wedding for their engagement shoot.
 We absolutely love Lauren + Matt's adventurous laid-back spirit.
 Their beautiful personalities are just contagious to be around.
 It was such a fun day celebrating with their friends and families and party into the night.